Skip to main content

 Example REST API and Client

 To keep the example project isolated but realistic, the initial project setup already includes a fake in-memory REST API for our data (configured using the Mock Service Worker mock API tool).
 The API uses /fakeApi as the base URL for the endpoints, and supports the typical GET/POST/PUT/DELETE HTTP methods for /fakeApi/posts, /fakeApi/users, and fakeApi/notifications.
-It's defined in src/api/server.js.
+It's defined in src/api/server.ts.

 We'll use the client object to make HTTP calls to our in-memory fake REST API for this section.

 Also, the mock server has been set up to reuse the same random seed each time the page is loaded, so that it will generate the same list of fake users and fake posts.
-If you want to reset that, delete the 'randomTimestampSeed' value in your browser's Local Storage and reload the page, or you can turn that off by editing src/api/server.js and setting useSeededRNG to false.
+If you want to reset that, delete the 'randomTimestampSeed' value in your browser's Local Storage and reload the page, or you can turn that off by editing src/api/server.ts and setting useSeededRNG to false.

 info